platformsh/platformsh-docs/sites/upsun/src/administration/mfa.md

 To enhance security, you can [enforce MFA within your organization](#within-your-organization).
 This provides an extra layer of protection for connections made through both SSH and the {{% vendor/name %}} API.

-When MFA is enforced within an organization, every project contributor must [enable MFA for their user account](#for-your-user-account) to run Git commands, SSH into an environment, and connect through the {{% vendor/name %}} API (to trigger a Console or CLI action for example).
+When MFA is enforced, every project contributor must [enable MFA for their user account](#for-your-user-account) to run Git commands, SSH into an environment, and connect to the organization through the {{% vendor/name %}} API (for example, to trigger a Console or CLI action).

 ## Enable MFA